BNSC1/android-notes/README.md

 `data class`: some utility functions are created by Kotlin if it is marked data class:

-`sealed class`: forces to add remaining branches while the referenced sealed class object is in when()

 - `toString()`

 - `equals()`/`hashCode()`

 - `copy()`

-- `componentN()`: destructure object to a variable
+- `componentN()`: corresponding to the properties in their order of declaration.
+The compiler only uses the properties defined inside the primary constructor for the automatically generated functions

+`sealed class`: forces to add remaining branches while the referenced sealed class object is in when()

 `let()`: inputs object as a receiver, object as a parameter in lambda, returns the lambda result